wckdouglas/magnetic_Script/README.md

 The output of the scripts are:
 1. 4x6 plots of force acting on the cells in each well of a 24 well plate
-2. a pile of image that represents the forces acting on the cells at each time point
+2. a pile of image that represents the amplitude of forces acting on the cells at each time point
-3. a pile of image that represents the magnet movement
+3. a pile of 3D image that represents the magnet movement
+4. a pile of 2D image that represents the magnet movement